Living by Rules - Glenn Conjurske

 The plain fact is, no man ever did or can walk with God except in the way of obedience to his commandments, and this obedience is our own act, consequent upon our own choice.
 The yielding of which Paul speaks is not a mere abstract yielding of our hearts to the inner working of the Spirit of God, but a concrete yielding of our members to outward righteousness. “…for as ye have yielded your members servants to uncleanness and to iniquity unto iniquity, even so now yield your members servants to righteousness unto holiness.”
 (Rom.
 6:19).
 “As ye have yielded, so now yield YOUR MEMBERS.”
 When we yielded our members to uncleanness and iniquity, this was no mere abstract yielding to the power of the world, the flesh, or the devil, but a very concrete and specific yielding of our eyes and ears and hands and feet to particular acts of sin, committed because we chose to commit them.
 “So now” we yield those same “members” to specific acts of righteousness, in obedience to specific commandments.
 This and this only is the doctrine of yielding in Romans 6.
 Chafer’s doctrine is a mere delusion, as directly against Scripture as it is against common sense.

 But there are rules of another sort than the commandments of God.
-Many impose upon themselves self-made or man-made rules, and to my mind this is bondage indeed.
+Many impose upon themselves self-made or man-made rules, and to my mind, this is bondage indeed.
 But bondage or no bondage, there is often a great deal of evil in these self-imposed rules.

 To begin with, to govern my conduct by a rule is simply to adopt an easy way, a way which requires no wisdom, no exercise of heart, soul, or conscience, no weighing of particular difficulties in particular circumstances, no scrutinizing of motives, no thoughtfulness or carefulness.
-The rule settles all—-and may often enough settle it on the wrong side.
+The rule settles all—and may often enough settle it on the wrong side.
 Many have adopted, for example, the rule never to speak anything to the disadvantage of another in that person’s absence.
 This proceeds on the assumption that it is always wrong to do so.
-That the most of such speaking which now exists in the world is wrong we may grant.
+That most of such speaking which now exists in the world is wrong we may grant.
 It is the fruit of pride or ill will.
 But this is not always the case.
 Paul spoke to Peter’s disadvantage in Peter’s absence, and wrote it for all posterity by inspiration of the Holy Ghost.
 This was not wrong.
 There are many cases in which it is a simple necessity to speak to another’s disadvantage, to warn others against following his example or his doctrine, to warn them to be on their guard against his devices, to enable others the better to help him, to vindicate my own course with reference to him, or to vindicate the course of a third party.
 But to know when and what to speak requires wisdom.
 It requires the searching of our own hearts also, to ascertain whether our own motives are pure.
 The need for any such wisdom or self-examination is set aside by the rule.

 Others impose upon themselves the rule never to say anything about another which they would not say to him.
 This rule has all the faults of the preceding one.
 There may be very good reasons for saying something about someone, and equally good reasons for not saying it to him.
 Some men will not receive admonition.
 “He that reproveth a scorner getteth to himself shame, and he that rebuketh a wicked man getteth himself a blot.”
 (Prov.
 9:7).
-There is nothing to be gained by admonishing such men, and something to be lost—-no good to be done to the offender, and harm to be gotten to ourselves.
+There is nothing to be gained by admonishing such men, and something to be lost—no good to be done to the offender, and harm to be gotten to ourselves.
 Yet we may have good reason to speak of his ways or his wrongs to others.
 This is to be determined by wisdom, weighing the merits of each case, and examining our own motives also.
 The rule is merely an easy way, eliminating the need for wisdom or virtue.

 Not only so.
 These rules which eliminate the necessity for wisdom often entail putting wisdom in abeyance, and actually moving us to act unwisely.
 The man who will never speak to another’s disadvantage behind his back will sometimes fail to do what is wise and right, and what may be his plain duty.
 So likewise the man who will never say to a third party what he will not speak to the man himself.
-His rule will often put him on the wrong side, either in refraining from speaking what he ought to to others, or in getting himself a blot by speaking it to the man himself.
+His rule will often put him on the wrong side, either in refraining from speaking what he ought to others, or in getting himself a blot by speaking it to the man himself.

 To conclude, the commandments of God are wise, and the keeping of them will develop our moral faculties while it keeps us in the path of right and duty.
 The rules of men are most often a mixture of wisdom and folly, which will both lead us astray and dull our moral senses.
 It is a matter of plain and peremptory duty to keep the commandments of God, while it is rather will-worship and mistaken zeal to impose self-made rules upon ourselves or others.
 Yet here we find a strange anomaly.
 It is often the same people who slight the keeping of the commandments of God, as some kind of dreaded works of the law, or label as legalism those rules which are in fact necessitated by Biblical principles or common morality (such as forbidding women to wear tight or skimpy clothing), who also submit themselves to gratuitous rules of their own, and seek to impose them on others.
 This is double folly.

 We are quite willing to grant, however, that such rules may be of some use, especially as a temporary crutch to the weak, to aid them in establishing proper habits or overcoming weaknesses, yet we think it a great mistake to adopt them as permanent vows, or in any way to bind the conscience by them.
 Those who stand in need of such crutches might benefit from the wisdom which many of these rules embody, and avoid their folly, if they would employ the rules loosely, leaving themselves free to act contrary to their rule when wisdom so dictates.
-Yet I frankly suppose that those who so employ their rules will soon find that wisdom will suffice without them—-that when wisdom is allowed its proper place it will soon supersede the rules, and make the rules themselves quite needless.
+Yet I frankly suppose that those who so employ their rules will soon find that wisdom will suffice without them—that when wisdom is allowed its proper place, it will soon supersede the rules, and make the rules themselves quite needless.

-POSTSCRIPT: Since writing all of the above, I have run across an editorial in the Uplook magazine (Open Brethren), for November of 1998, which contains the following remarkable statement, under the head of “Jewish Legalism.”
+Since writing all of the above, I have run across an editorial in Uplook magazine (Open Brethren), for November of 1998, which contains the following remarkable statement, under the head of “Jewish Legalism.”
 “The devil is resurrecting this tactic as many overcompensate for the careless living we see all around us.
 There is a growing emphasis on physical circumcision as a ritual, dietary schemes (not for health reasons but as spiritual placebos), and dress codes which move one up the ladder of spiritual superiority.”

 This is typical of the careless spirit of modern Evangelicalism, but it is a mystery to me how any teacher of the church can put dress codes in the same category with ritual circumcision.
 If a woman has a “dress code” by which to avoid exciting and tantalizing the passions of men, this has no more to do with “Jewish legalism” than it has with Mormon polygamy.
-Neither is it to gain any “spiritual superiority,” though as a plain matter of fact, to refuse or abandon such a dress code is a pretty certain mark of spiritual inferiority—-either that or unaccountable ignorance—-and I would guess there is generally a good deal more of spiritual pride in those who despise the poor “legalists” than there is in those whom they despise.
+Neither is it to gain any “spiritual superiority,” though as a plain matter of fact, to refuse or abandon such a dress code is a pretty certain mark of spiritual inferiority—either that or unaccountable ignorance—and I would guess there is generally a good deal more of spiritual pride in those who despise the poor “legalists” than there is in those whom they despise.

 But more, if a woman follows a “dress code” to avoid offending God, this is no more “legalism” than it is to lay not up for herself treasures upon the earth, or to forsake not the assembling of the saints.
 Plain and modest dress is of God.
 Costly, showy, fashionable, and immodest dress is of the flesh.
 It is high time that the saints of God cease to be intimidated by cries of “legalism,” whenever they endeavor to maintain standards of righteousness, or to keep themselves unspotted from the world.